samar007gill/Python-Lists/README.md

 9. 🔄 [Looping Through Lists With Style](#looping-through-lists-with-style)
 10. 🎯 [Key Takeaways & Challenges](#key-takeaways--challenges)

 ---

+This ensures each link in the Table of Contents scrolls you directly to its corresponding section or topic for quick access! 🎉
+---

 ## 🚀 **What Are Python Lists?** 🌈